What is jaundice?

 - To prevent jaundice, feed your baby at least every three hours in the first couple of weeks of life.

-- See your doctor the same day if your newborn is not feeding well or appears more jaundiced or dehydrated.
+- See your doctor for jaundice the same day if your newborn is not feeding well or appears more jaundiced or dehydrated.
 Go to your nearest emergency department if your baby is vomiting or has a fever or your doctor is not available.